Allocating College Education Expenses in Divorce

 Getting Some Help:

 Feeling a bit lost?
 It’s totally okay to get some advice from a financial pro.
 They can help make sense of your budgeting and obligations.
-Read more about the financial implications of divorce and find out if a certified divorce financial analyst is right for your situation.
+Read more about the financial implications of divorce and find out if a certified divorce analyst is right for your situation.

 Conclusion

 In sum, addressing the issue of college expenses by agreement is advisable whenever possible.
 If divorcing parents address the issue in their divorce agreement, they should take care to include sufficient detail outlining the college search process and costs that will be covered in order to avoid future litigation or at least plan to engage in the discussion early in the child’s high school years.
 The cost of college is expensive enough, and if parents add the cost of litigation on top of the college expense, they can find themselves depleting what might have been one or two years of the equivalent of college expenses just seeking a judge’s determination as to who will pay.
-When it comes to the high cost of college, the devil is in the planning and the detail.
-If you have questions about college tuition in your jurisdiction, consider speaking with an online divorce lawyer for more guidance.

 Talk to a coach today